Machine learning in manufacturing: key

 Data gathering

-After you've defined a use case, it's time to determine what data you need and where you can source it from.
-For example, for predictive maintenance, it's data generated by machinery sensors, and for visual inspection systems, it's thousands of images of faulty products.
+After you've defined the machine learning use case, it's time to determine what data the solution will need and where to source it from.
+For example, predictive maintenance solutions rely on data generated by machinery sensors, while for visual inspection systems, it's thousands of images of faulty products.

 3